-The libraries at UC Riverside hold over 2.5 million volumes of books, 30,000 titles of print and electronic serials, 2.2 million microforms, 300,000 government information sources and close to 50,000 audiovisual materials.
+The UC Riverside Library holds over 2.5 million volumes of books, 30,000 titles of print and electronic serials, 2.2 million microforms, 300,000 government information sources and close to 50,000 audiovisual materials.
 These holdings encompass a wide range of subjects in the Humanities, Arts, Social Sciences and Sciences.
 Our current collecting strengths are Agriculture and Citrus Research, Entomology, Music, Native American Studies, Nematology, Photography, Plant Pathology, Religious Studies, Science Fiction, Thai, and Women's Studies.
 Our specialized collections include:

-Government PublicationsThe University of California Riverside Libraries are a selective depository for United States federal government and California state government publications.
+Government PublicationsThe University of California Riverside Library is a selective depository for United States federal government and California state government publications.
 The public are offered access to all print and electronic publications received through the Federal Depository Library Program.
 Government Publications are located on the first floor of the Rivera Library.

 The map cases and alcove contain over 100,000 sheet maps.
 The collection consists primarily of U.S. Geological Survey topographic and thematic maps, and map series of different countries of the world.